GeekyMoore/TESSA/README.md

 // Unity3D example of T.E.S.S.A design for H.C.I. class.

-//Buildout uses a preplanned guided talking script to showcase how it could work.
+// Buildout uses a preplanned guided talking script to showcase how it could work.

 Brief:
 =====